scambier/ecs-machina/docs/guides/world.md

 #### Manually register an Entity

+You can of course use your own ids to register entities.

 ```ts
 const customEntity: string = new guid()
 world.registerEntity(customEntity)
 ```

 :::warning
 You cannot register the same entity twice.
+Also, avoid to mix and match `createEntity()` and `registerEntity()` in the same project.
 :::

 ### Destroy an Entity